twentyhq/twenty/README.md

 - Perfectly in-sync with your data
 - Crafted with care and enjoyable to use

+# Quickstart
+No need to clone the repo, just run `npx twenty-cli` in your terminal and follow the instructions.

 # Progress
 We are currently in the development phase of Twenty's alpha version: